+In 2017 the Cotter Medical History Museum's collection was designated as being of National Significance by the Museum of New Zealand, Te Papa Tongarewa.
 The Stephen Clark Microscope Collection in the public foyer of the University of Otago, Christchurch, is an outstanding exhibit.

 At the Isaac Conservation and Wildlife Heritage Trust’s Heritage Village The Cotter Medical History Trust has equipped a school dental clinic and a house with a 1940s doctor’s surgery, operating theatre and medical and nursing exhibits.

 The late Pat Cotter, founder of the Trust, amassed biographical notes on over 1,000 Canterbury doctors.
 Brief accounts of these notes are now being added to the Cotter Medical History Trust collection on The Community Archive website.
 Enquiries welcomed.